 Developed at a density of 30 dwelling units per acre, the gross acreage of the site would allow a maximum of 30 residential units.
-When factoring in adjustments for potential land use controls and site improvements, realistic capacity of the site, and typical densities, the net acreage of the site would yield a total of 26 units to accommodate 16 very low-income units and 10 low-income units ([Tables C-43 and C-44](#)).
+When factoring in adjustments for potential land use controls and site improvements, realistic capacity of the site, and typical densities, the net acreage of the site would yield a total of 26 low-income units ([Tables C-44 and C-45](#)).
 Based on recent development and pipeline projects in Ceres, the City has determined 30 dwelling units per acre including adjustments, to be the most feasible density for development on this site.